dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0302.md

 An array is not really a data type but a data structure that can contain multiple values.
 Unlike the objects in a collection, the elements of an array can be of different data types and do not all need to be of the same data type.
 The first element in an array typically starts at an index of 0, but you can specify the index of the first element using a range.
 Arrays are used to represent a coordinate value in a drawing, to specify the objects used to define a closed boundary when creating a Region or Hatch object, or to specify the data types and values that make up the XData attached to an object.

-The processes for declaring an array and variable are similar—with one slight difference.
+The processes for declaring an array and variable are similar — with one slight difference.
 When declaring an array, you add opening and closing parentheses after the variable name.
 The value in the parentheses determines whether you declare a fixed-length or dynamic array.

 NOTE